SedaMirzoyan/Automation/README.md

-    *) Function which builds absolute path for log file *) Function which finds log files, redirects instance name, log path and number of errors into text file *) Implement two strategies for recording - one with the help of csv and other with html srategy
+    *) Function which builds absolute path for log file *) Function which finds log files, redirects instance name, log path and number of errors into text file *) Implement two strategies for recording - one with the help of csv and other with html strategy